dannyadair/odoo-cloud-storage/odoo_cloud_storage/README.md

 The schema will determine the "is_secure" parameter for boto's S3Connection.

-The actual bucket name will be your specified prefix followed by "-YourDatabaseName".
+The actual bucket name will be your specified prefix followed by "-yourdatabasename" (lowercase for DNS compliance).
 When you duplicate a database, the corresponding bucket objects will be copied into the new bucket.

 ## Requirements